Australia's new social media ban for kids started with a mom saying, "Do something!"

 "She read a book called 'The Anxious Generation,' by Jonathan Haidt," said Peter Malinauskas, the premier of the state of South Australia.
 "And I will never forget the night she finished reading the book and she put it down on her lap and she turned to me and said, 'You better do something about this!'"

-Within seven months and strong public support, that idea fast became law across the land, winning support from Prime MInister Anthony Albanese.
+Within seven months, and with strong public support, that idea fast became law across the land, winning support from Prime Minister Anthony Albanese.
 Ten major apps including TikTok, Instagram, Snapchat, Reddit and Facebook have complied to bar everyone 16 and under from their accounts and from setting up new accounts.

 "Heaven forbid they might talk to one another a bit more, pick up the phone and have a chat rather than just being obsessed with the screen," said Maulinauskas.